 - During the summer months you may want to consider booking ahead of time for accommodation or camping, especially for Crater Lake and Cannon Beach.

 - Renting a 4×4 vehicle will likely make your trip more enjoyable, especially for instances when accessing forest roads or dispersed campsites.
+Consider renting a van or RV for your road trip, this is a really fun way to take a trip!

 - If you do decide to take an Oregon road trip during the winter months, I would suggest looking up any road and trail closures ahead of time and factoring that into your route.
 Also be sure to pack hiking shoe traction such as microspikes and extra clothing layers.
 My car camping checklist has all the essentials you will need.